 You can view your VETSL loan account and other information, such as your payment reference number (PRN) and voluntary repayment options online.
 To access ATO online services, you need to create a myGov account and link it to the ATO.
 If you already have a myGov account linked to the ATO, you can log in at any time.
-For more information, visit View your loan account online.
+For more information, visit View your loan account online | Australian Taxation Office (ato.gov.au).